 Bottom line – 10x helps you optimize your diet to help you achieve the fitness goals you are working towards.

 10X Will Help You Understand Fitness And Nutrition For Better Health

 That’s what the program does.
 It’s more than just a workout program.
 Theory and practice combine to help you develop a fitness and nutrition plan (along with a sleep plan) that benefits your muscle and toning goals.

 When I was younger, I was dating a guy who lived with a guy who was just like Ronan.
 He trained a lot, and he knew everything about nutrition and how to optimize it to optimize his results.
 Food was fuel, and I never saw him eat anything other than fuel.
 No nachos.
 No beer.
 No cookies.
 Just a perfect balance of nutrients to keep his muscles growing and him feeling good.
 Ronan reminds me of him.
 But back then I wasn’t interested in what my boyfriend’s roommate’s health strategy was – at all.
 Now, being more concerned about my health, what Ronan and 10x teaches is very interesting.

 I’m planning on starting this program sometime soon.
 I do have access to the whole program, but as I said, I’m going to go day by day because there’s no other way to take this program.

-If you are interested in 10x, you can find the next start date on this page.
+If you are interested in 10x, you can take the free masterclass here to learn more or you can find the next start date on this page.
 I plan to start with a new cohort so that I can partake in the community for 10x.
 I’ll write a review of my experience doing the program after I’m done.